replete-repl/replete-site/src/repl.md

 #### History

-You can copy any previously entered form, output, or result by long pressing on the row containing the item to be copied.
+On Replete iOS or Replete Android, you can copy any previously entered form, output, or result by long pressing on the row containing the item to be copied.

+On Replete macOS, ⌘-Up Arrow and ⌘-Down Arrow allow you to move through history.

 ### Result Display